Short-term business statistics - base year 2010

 As of 26 February 2013 short-term statistics indicators are published with the new base year 2010.

-It is part of a set of background articles treating various methodological aspects of short-term business statistics.
+This article is part of a set of background articles treating various methodological aspects of short-term business statistics.

 Reasons for base year change